Global Existence and Diffusive Limits for a Class of Nonlocal Reaction-Diffusion Systems: Examples and Numerical Simulations

 \subsection{Numerical Simulations}

-In this section, we present some numerical approximations to support our results and illustrate the difference between systems with local diffusion and systems with nonlocal diffusion.
+Here we present some numerical approximations to support our results and illustrate the difference between systems with local diffusion and systems with nonlocal diffusion.
 We begin by approximating the solutions of our main system (\ref{eq:2.11}) in $2$-D settings (for example Gray-Scott Model) using the Finite Difference Method with the Forward Euler Method to calculate the convolution operator defining its integral.
-But before that that we represent the approximation of local/classical reaction-diffusion systems in $2$-D. In this case, we consider the same Gray-Scott model.\\

-Next, we develop the nonlocal model in such a way that we can demonstrate Theorem \ref{DiffLimit} numerically.
-That is, we show that the solutions to our nonlocal diffusion model approximate the the solutions to the local diffusion model for large values of indexing parameter.\\ Finally, we use the Method of Lines to present numerically approximated solutions of systems $(\ref{eq:2.11})$ but with \hyperlink{item:(INT-SUM2)}{(INT-SUM2)} and $(\ref{eq:2.19})$ with \hyperlink{item:(INT-SUM2)}{(INT-SUM2)} to show their visual differences.\\
+Before that, we represent the approximation of local/classical reaction-diffusion systems in $2$-D. In this case, we consider the same Gray-Scott model.
+Next, we develop the nonlocal model to numerically illustrate Theorem \ref{DiffLimit}.
+Finally, we use the Method of Lines to present numerically approximated solutions of systems $(\ref{eq:2.11})$ with \hyperlink{item:(INT-SUM2)}{(INT-SUM2)} and $(\ref{eq:2.19})$ with \hyperlink{item:(INT-SUM2)}{(INT-SUM2)} to show their visual differences.